 It’s not too late to run the market and grab a brisket for dinner tomorrow, or celebrate this weekend!
 A little well-known secret is Corned Beef Brisket makes a mean hot sub sandwich with Mustard and melted Swiss Cheese!

-I’m sharing this recipe on Meal Plan Monday.
-Click HERE to join the fun!
+I’m sharing this recipe over on a few of my favorite foodie parties.
+Click on the party below to join the FUN!